-Remember that in addition to the cost of building a home, you need to budget for the cost of the land, as well as clearing and finishing the lot, landscaping, etc. Adding extras such as a fence, a pool, a deck, will further increase your total construction cost.
+Remember that in addition to the cost of building a home, you need to budget for the price of the land, as well as the cost of clearing and finishing the lot, landscaping, etc. Adding extras such as a fence, a pool, a deck, will further increase your total construction cost.

 According to the National Association of Home Builders these additional expenses make up about 20-25% of the total building cost, where as the house itself takes up 75-80%

-When planning your budget for a custom built home, figuring out the quality of materials and finishes you want to use will make a huge difference in the final price.
+When planning your budget for a custom built home, figuring out the quality of materials and finishes you want to use will make a huge difference in the total remodeling budget.
 The cost of materials varies widely, so the products you select will add or subtract tens of thousands of dollars off the total building cost.

 For example, you can install a GAF asphalt shingles roof on a 1,500 sq.ft. home for about $5,000-6,000 or a standing seam metal roof of the same size for $12,000-13,000.